 This is likely the number one concern among your employees.
 The best way to treat, or at least manage, “range anxiety” is through education.
 Inform them the U.S. Department of Energy rates EVs for range much as it does for fuel economy with internal combustion engine (ICE) vehicles.

-Your employees are likely to be reassured when told most EVs can travel for 100 miles on a single charge, with some models allowing for as much as 200–300 miles.
+Your employees are likely to be reassured when told most EVs can travel for more than 100 miles on a single charge, with some models allowing for as much as 200–300 miles.
 According to the Office of Energy Efficiency & Renewable Energy, the median EPA estimated range for all EV models offered in the 2020 model year exceeded 250 miles.
 That model year also marked the first year an EV achieved an estimated maximum range of more than 400 miles—roughly the distance from Los Angeles to San Francisco.
 As battery technology advances, EV ranges will increase.

 How long will it take to charge my EV?